NeuSpeech/MAD-MEG2text/README.md

 discarded in all previous works.

 ## thanks
-Thanks to Yiqian Yang for writing all the code in this version, and we are having more partners in next version to serve for the community!

 please cite us if you used any code or feel inspired by our paper.
 ```bib